calimania/cafecito/README.md

 # Cafecito

 React component library, in typescript.
-Augmenting other librariies.

-Easy to consume in astro & other applications.
+Augmenting other libraries and frameworks to easily connect with Strapi backends.

-For the markkët content management system and compatible structures.
+Designed for astro & the markkët headless content management system.

 # Utilities